Childhood Kidney Stones May Lead To Long-Term Health Concerns

 Call a pediatrician if your child develops these signs.
 Larger stones, which can block the urinary tract, may require hospital treatment.

-Once the immediate threat passes, the doctor may recommend lifestyle changes, medications or other steps to prevent future problems.
+Once the stone has passed or been treated, your doctor may recommend additional testing with advice on lifestyle changes, medications or other steps to prevent future stones from forming.

 UH Rainbow Babies & Children's Hospital's pediatric kidney program is among the best in the nation for treating pediatric renal disease, and has been consistently ranked as one of the top children’s hospitals in nephrology by U.S. News & World Report.
 Our pediatric nephrologists have advanced training in managing kidney problems in children.
 They are also experienced in treating complex cases, including rare genetic disorders and kidney failure that requires dialysis or kidney transplantation.
 Learn more about pediatric kidney services at UH Rainbow Babies.